New BBC channel launches with ‘Scotland’s Question Time’ and Scots stars

-The opening night will also feature a new "People's News" show giving which will give "ordinary Scots" the chance to have their say on burning issues - the night before BBC Scotland launches The Nine - the new "nightly news hour" programme fronted by Rebecca Curran and Martin Geissler.
+The opening night will also feature a “People’s News” programme giving which will give ordinary Scots the chance to have their say on burning issues - the night before BBC Scotland launches The Nine - the new “nightly news hour” show fronted by Rebecca Curran and Martin Geissler.

-And the BBC has confirmed that Scotland's answer to Question Time, which will be known as Debate Night, will be launched in the opening week.
+And the BBC has confirmed that Scotland’s answer to Question Time, to be known as Debate Night, will launch in the opening week.

+The BBC said The People’s News will shun the “usual media commentators” in favour of letting members of the public “speak their minds on the subject of the week’s news, events and gossip.”
+Although its host and format have yet to be revealed, the hour-long Debate Night, which will launch at 10.45pm on 27 February, will explore “the big issues affecting Scotland and beyond.”

 The line-up includes documentaries following fashion vlogger Jamie Genevieve, going behind the scenes at Scotland’s famous stone skimming championships on the west coast island of Easdale, and showcasing the experts who treat animals injured across the country.